 Studies in our laboratory focus on healthy individuals, but we collaborate with other groups who are interested in studying neuropsychiatric disorders, including schizophrenia, bipolar disorder, ADHD, and drug addiction.

-Our work is generously funded by the National Institues of Health, National Science Foundation, Office of Naval Research, and James S. McDonnell Foundation.
+Our work is generously funded by the National Institues of Health and National Science Foundation.

-If you are interested in graduate study in the Poldrack lab, you can find more information here.
+If you are interested in graduate study in the Poldrack lab, you can also find more information here.